-June 17, 2019 by Sam Echevarria and Daniel Prentice in Awards with 0 comments
+June 18, 2019 by Charlie Enders, Edward Stephens, Daniel Prentice and Charlie Eisenhood in Awards with 0 comments

-Ultiworld’s 2019 Women’s College Awards are presented in part by VC Ultimate, a leading supporter of women in ultimate.
+Ultiworld’s 2019 Men’s College Awards are presented in part by VC Ultimate, outfitting the world’s best players since 1998.
 They are also presented in part by the National Ultimate Training Camp, who can help prepare you to be an All-Star.
 All opinions are those of the authors.
 Thanks for supporting the brands that make Ultiworld possible!

-Ultiworld is pleased to announced our third annual D-III All-America teams.
+Ultiworld is pleased to announced our sixth annual D-I All-America teams.
 These players were selected for their overall performance in the 2019 college season, looking at both the regular season and the full college Series, including Nationals.
-Please join us in honoring the best college players of this season.
+Please join us in honoring the best college players of this season

-Links to all of the 2019 D-III Women’s Division awards will be added as awards are announced:
+Links to all of the 2019 D-I Men’s Division awards will be added as awards are announced: